 Reduced back pain, improved posture, reduction of pregnancy symptoms including constipation, varicose veins and leg cramps; a faster postnatal recovery; control of access weight gain and enhanced and psychological well being; better circulation; improved sleep patterns; enhanced self-image and confidence; increased body awareness; beneficial effect on the course and outcome of labour; increased maternal wellbeing; decreased stress, anxiety and fatigue; maintenance of cardiovascular and muscular fitness.

-Q3: How early on during pregnancy can women in Dubai start a new training schedule?
+Question 3: How early on during pregnancy can women in Dubai start a new training schedule?

 It is generally not advised for previously inexperienced pregnant woman to start training routine in the first trimester (1-14 weeks) as that’s when fetus is developed and there is an increased risk of miscarriage.